 On Shakespeare’s original grave marker, it portrayed him holding a bag of grain.
 Stratford citizens replaced the bag of grain with a quill in 1747.

 The Romantic poet John Keats kept a sculpture of Shakespeare near his desk.
 His hope was that it would inspire his own creativity.

 One of the most famous depictions of Shakespeare features the playwright with a gold hoop earring in his left ear.
 This was a creative and bohemian look in the Elizabethan and Jacobean eras.

 Within a month of signing his will, Shakespeare passed away – even though he described himself as being in “perfect health.”

-When Shakespeare died in 1616, the words “curst be he that moves my bones” were inscribed on his grave – to prevent grave robbers.
+When Shakespeare died on April 23, 1616, the words “curst be he that moves my bones” was inscribed on his grave – to prevent grave robbers.